 Photo: Sam Kolich

-For years now, we have taken our friends, and friends of friends, on an informal food tour of Jackson Heights and nearby Elmhurst that offers tastes from many of the countries represented here: India, Bangladesh, Pakistan, Nepal, Tibet, Colombia, Mexico, Ecuador, Thailand, China, and more.
+For years now, we have taken people on informal and formal food tours of Jackson Heights and nearby Elmhurst that offers tastes from many of the countries represented here: India, Bangladesh, Pakistan, Nepal, Tibet, Colombia, Mexico, Ecuador, Thailand, and more.
 It’s all been for the love of the food and the love of the neighborhood, but for a few years now we’ve made the tour publicly available for any food lover who comes to New York City (or lives here!) and finds us.
 If you want to get off the beaten path for a truly local perspective of a decidedly non-trendy, super diverse part of Queens—a slice of authentic NYC, if you ask us—then you’ve come to the right place!

 What: Food tours of Jackson Heights and parts of Elmhurst, Queens.
 During the tour we’ll hit up anywhere from five to 10 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
 Think papri chaat and patra (India), arepas and obleas (Colombia), momos and sel roti (Tibet and Nepal), and much more.